ka-dyn/ExpandedContent/README.md

 New Features

 -Drake Companions - Limited to certain archetypes; Draconic Druid, Silver Champion, Drake Warden, Clutch Thief, and Claw of the False Wyrm.
 Reworked from tabletop to work in a CRPG setting.

+-Dragon Mystery and Vampirism curse for Oracle class.

 New Mythic Abilities